Kerim Seiler

-Kerim Seiler (born 1974 in Bern) is a Swiss artist.
+Kerim Seiler (born November 13, 1974) is a Swiss artist.

 Education

 Seiler began his studies in 1991 by completing a pre-course for the Kunstgewerbeschule Zürich.
 Between 1993 and '95 he completed the degree course "Média Mixtes" at the Ecole Supérieure d’Art Visuel Genève.
 From 1997 to 2002, under the tutelage of Prof. Bernhard Johannes Blume, he continued his education at the Hochschule für bildende Künste Hamburg.
-In 2011 he was awarded a Master of Advanced Studies degree in Architecture at ETH Zürich.
+In 2011 he was awarded a Master of Advanced Studies degree in Architecture at ETH Zurich.